 - Double Expansion Shield

-This type of anchor bolt is quite similar to the plastic wall anchors and easy to install.
+This type of anchor bolt is quite similar to plastic wall anchors and is easy to install.
 The lag Screw mounting system uses a metal sheath that expands when the lag screw is inserted into it.

 Hammer Driver Pin:

 Resembling a specialty nail, hammer driver pins are used for mounting thin materials onto concrete.
 The anchor contains a skinny metal sheath for inserting into the floor prior to being filled with a hammer driver pin.

 A toggle wing is good when working with a hollow wall.
 This type of anchor bolt has a long corkscrewed bolt with a hinged wing mechanism.
 Both of them are inserted through a pre-bored hole for combination.
 The wings expand after passing through the hole.
 They are used for holding smaller weights.

 Double Expansion Shield: